zxphyrx/highway/app/views/advanced/submitting.md

 Before submitting, please *absolutely* make sure of the following:

-- **Your project has a journal in the [gallery](/projects)**
+**Your project has a journal in the [gallery](/projects)**

-- **Your GitHub repository has all of your project files:**
+### YOUR GITHUB REPOSITORY CONTAINS ALL OF YOUR PROJECT FILES:
-    - a BOM, in CSV format in the root directory
+- [x] a BOM, in CSV format in the root directory, WITH LINKS
-    - the source files for your PCB, if you have one
+- [x] the source files for your PCB, if you have one
-    - the source files for your CAD model, if you have one
+- [x] the source files for your CAD model, if you have one
-    - ANY other files that are part of your project.
+- [x] ANY other files that are part of your project.

-- **In your GitHub README.md file:**
+### YOUR README.md FILE CONTAINS THE FOLLOWING:
-    - A description of what your project is
+- [x] A short description of what your project is
-    - A couple sentences on *why* you made the project
+- [x] A couple sentences on *why* you made the project

-    - **PICTURES OF YOUR PROJECT**
+*PICTURES OF YOUR PROJECT*\
-        - A screenshot of a full 3D model with your project
+- [x] A screenshot of a full 3D model with your project
-        - A screenshot of your PCB, if you have one
+- [x] A screenshot of your PCB, if you have one
-        - A wiring diagram, if you're doing any wiring that isn't on a PCB
+- [x] A wiring diagram, if you're doing any wiring that isn't on a PCB
-    - A BOM in table format at the end of the README
+- [x] A BOM in table format at the end of the README

-- **In your GitHub JOURNAL.md file:**
-    - Journal entries with the following:
+### YOUR JOURNAL.md FILE CONTAINS THE FOLLOWING:
-        - Date written
+- [x] Dates
-        - Time spent
+- [x] Time spent per day
-        - Pictures/videos of what you're working on
+- [x] Pictures/videos of what you're working on
-    - Your total time spent at the top of the file
+- [x] Total time spent on the project at the top of the file

-**Not doing any of the above will automatically get your project rejected.
-DO NOT FORGET ANY OF THESE**
+### YOU *DO NOT* HAVE:
+- [ ] AI Generated READMEs or Journal entries
+- [ ] Stolen work from other people
+- [ ] missing firmware/software

+# MISSING ANY OF THE ABOVE IS AN AUTOMATIC REJECTION.
+TICK THROUGH EVERY ITEM INDIVIDUALLY

 ---